tumf/mcp-gsuite/README.md

 When the server starts the first time, it will redirect you to Google and ask for your credentials, scope, etc. After a successful login, it stores the credentials in a local file called `oauth2creds.json`.

 Note: This behaviour will very likely change!

-### Example prompts

-Its good to first instruct Claude to use Gmail etc..
-Then it will always call the tool.

-The use prompts like this:

-- Retrieve my latest unread messages
-- Search my emails for XYZ
-- Retrieve all emails from accounting
-- Take the email about ABC and summarize it

 ## Quickstart